-- (a) Personally identifiable information collected as part of an electronic fare collection system of a mass transit system. - (b) The exemption from disclosure in paragraph (a) of this subsection does not apply to public records that have attributes of anonymity that are sufficient, or that are aggregated into groupings that are broad enough, to ensure that persons cannot be identified by disclosure of the public records. - (c) As used in this subsection: - (A) "Electronic fare collection system" means the software and hardware used for, associated with or relating to the collection of transit fares for a mass transit system, including but not limited to computers, radio communication systems, personal mobile devices, wearable technology, fare instruments, information technology, data storage or collection equipment, or other equipment or improvements. - (B) "Mass transit system" has the meaning given that term in ORS 267.010. - (C) "Personally identifiable information" means all information relating to a person that acquires or uses a transit pass or other fare payment medium in connection with an electronic fare collection system, including but not limited to: - (i) Customer account information, date of birth, telephone number, physical address, electronic mail address, credit or debit card information, bank account information, Social Security or taxpayer identification number or other identification number, transit pass or fare payment medium balances or history, or similar personal information; or - (ii) Travel dates, travel times, frequency of use, travel locations, service types or vehicle use, or similar travel information.
+- (c) As used in this subsection: - (A) "Electronic fare collection system" means the software and hardware used for, associated with or relating to the collection of transit fares for a mass transit system, including but not limited to computers, radio communication systems, personal mobile devices, wearable technology, fare instruments, information technology, data storage or collection equipment, or other equipment or improvements. - (B) "Mass transit system" has the meaning given that term in ORS 267.010. - (C) "Personally identifiable information" means all information relating to a person that acquires or uses a transit pass or other fare payment medium in connection with an electronic fare collection system, including but not limited to: - (i) Customer account information, date of birth, telephone number, physical address, electronic mail address, credit or debit card information, bank account information, Social Security or taxpayer identification number or other identification number, transit pass or fare payment medium balances or history, or similar personal information; or - (ii) Travel dates, travel times, frequency of use, travel locations, service types or vehicle use, or similar travel information.

-Enacted in 2014, 373 this exemption applies to personally identifiable information of passengers using public transit.
-A significant impetus was TriMet's new electronic fare collection system, and the concern that this system would be gathering information on a passenger's travel patterns, and private financial and account information.
-374
+Enacted in 2014,392 this exemption applies to personally identifiable information of passengers using public transit.
+A significant impetus was TriMet's new electronic fare collection system, and the concern that this system would be gathering information on passengers' travel patterns, and on their private financial and account information.393